Ford Escort RS Cosworth: Motorsport

+Rally

 The rationale behind the Escort RS Cosworth's design was that it should win the World Rally Championship.
 It did not achieve that goal, but it did win eight events between 1993 and 1996 as a Group A car, and two more in World Rally Car guise in 1997, before being replaced by the Focus RS WRC.

 The Escort RS Cosworth was developed by the Ford Works Rally Team during late 1990, 1991 and 1992.
-Its first appearances, prior to homologation, were in the Spanish championship in late 1990, in the hands of José María Bardolet where it won its first competitive rally, Rally Talavera 1990 and on the 1992 Scottish Rally, where it was driven by Malcolm Wilson who was also the lead development driver.
-Wilson was not formally competing in the event, but his stage times were faster than those of winner Colin McRae.
+Its first appearances, before homologation, were in the Spanish championship in late 1990, in the hands of José María Bardolet where it won its first competitive rally, Rally Talavera 1990 and on the 1992 Scottish Rally, where it was driven by Malcolm Wilson who was also the lead development driver.
+Wilson was not formally competing in the event, but his stage times were faster than those of the winner Colin McRae.
 During the latter part of the 1992 season, development of the Sierra Cosworth came to an end, and the works team drivers Francois Delecour and Miki Biasion concentrated on readying the Escort for competition.

 A Ford Escort RS Cosworth on a stage rally, driven by British driver Malcolm Wilson.

 On the Escort's first outing at World Championship level, the 1993 Monte Carlo Rally, Delecour took the lead with Biasion second.
 The pair led the event until the final night, when a late charge by Didier Auriol, driving a Toyota Celica, saw him win, with the Fords second and third.
 Nevertheless, the new car had demonstrated its potential, which was underlined the following month when Malcolm Wilson, driving a car prepared by his own team, briefly led the Swedish Rally before retiring after an accident.
 The works team returned for the Portuguese Rally, Delecour led almost from the start and won the event with Biasion second, establishing both car and driver as serious contenders for that year's World Championship.
 Delecour won again in Corsica, and Biasion in Greece – his first win for three years – putting them first and second in the drivers' championship, and Ford in the joint lead in the manufacturers' title.